macula-projects/vue-macula-route-generator/README.md

-# vue-route-generator
+# vue-macula-route-generator

 [Vue Router](https://github.com/vuejs/vue-router) route config generator.

-You may want to use [vue-auto-routing](https://github.com/ktsn/vue-auto-routing) for auto generating routing or [vue-cli-plugin-auto-routing](https://github.com/ktsn/vue-cli-plugin-auto-routing) which includes all useful features on routing.
+You may want to use [vue-macula-auto-routing](https://github.com/macula-projects/vue-macula-auto-routing) for auto generating routing or [vue-cli-plugin-macula-auto-routing](https://github.com/macula-projects/vue-cli-plugin-macula-auto-routing) which includes all useful features on routing.

 ## Overview